Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Background

 Policy gradient methods use deep networks to optimize the policy directly.
 Such methods are useful for physical control where the action space is continuous.
 Some popular policy gradient methods are Deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous}, asynchronous advantage actor-critic (A3C) \cite{mnih2016asynchronous}, trust region policy optimization (TRPO) \cite{schulman2015trust}, proximal policy optimization (PPO) \cite{schulman2017proximal}.

-Value based methods on the other hand, are based on estimating the value of being in a given state.
-The state-action-value function or Q-function, $Q_\pi (s,a)$ is a measure of the overall expected reward, assuming the agent performs an action $a$ in current state $s$ and follows policy $\pi$ thereafter:
+Value based methods, on the other hand, are based on estimating the value of being in a given state.
 Deep Q-Network (DQN) \cite{mnih2015human} is a well-known value-based DRL method.
-It makes use of an experience replay buffer \cite{lin1992self} and a target network to address the instability problem of using function approximation encountered in RL \cite{tsitsiklis1997analysis}.
-The target used by DQN is
+There have been many extensions of the DQN algorithm over the past few years, including double DQN (DDQN) \cite{van2016deep}, distributed DQN \cite{nair2015massively}, prioritized DQN \cite{schaul2015prioritized}, dueling DQN \cite{wang2016dueling}, asynchronous DQN \cite{mnih2016asynchronous}, and rainbow DQN \cite{hessel2018rainbow}.